-Ultimately, hiring a domestic moving company may cost a little more economically, but it offers peace of mind and commitment to quality service before, during and after the move.
-Costs depend on several things, such as distance, size of move, date, and services you need.
-If you're willing to do all the heavy lifting and driving, you can usually save yourself a fair share of change in the total cost of moving.
+When it comes to relocating across the country, hiring a domestic moving company may be the most cost-effective option.
+The cost of a cross-country move depends on several factors, such as the size of the move, distance, date, and services you need.
+If you're willing to do all the heavy lifting and driving yourself, you can save a considerable amount of money.
 The cost of a cross-country move varies depending on the size of your home and its starting and ending points.

-Packing rates vary from moving company to moving company, but they sure cost at least several hundred dollars.
+Packing rates vary from one moving company to another, but they usually cost at least several hundred dollars.
 If you're moving into a large house, you'll likely need more than one container, which can significantly increase your total cost.
-We'll also cover factors affecting long-distance and cross-country moving costs, as well as the pros and cons of the different options.
-Factors affecting this hourly rate include labor costs, services such as packing or climbing an excessive number of stairs, assembling furniture, and additional add-ons.
+We'll also discuss factors that affect long-distance and cross-country moving costs, as well as the pros and cons of different options.
+These include labor costs, services such as packing or climbing an excessive number of stairs, assembling furniture, and additional add-ons.

-But if you're just looking to estimate costs right now for a move in the future, you may still have a good idea of what to expect by looking at average costs and examples of real-life cross-country moving.
-Keep in mind that the more things you move and the heavier the shipment, the higher the moving costs.
+If you're just trying to estimate costs for a future move, you can get an idea of what to expect by looking at average costs and examples of real-life cross-country moves.
+Keep in mind that the more items you move and the heavier the shipment, the higher your moving costs will be.